likewise/newhopearm/Readme.md

 The software for the Cortex-M0 provided in the cm0 subdirectory is a proof of concept and not intended for actual deployment.
-The random seed generation needs to be apapted such that a true random source is used for the seeds.
+The random seed generation needs to be adapted such that a true random source is used for the seeds.
 This could be realized by integrating the random number generator into the 'randombytes' function inside 'randombytes.c'.